top of page

 Teaching Philosophy

-My hope for all of my students is that they learn to find joy in the process of musical discovery and realize that what we learn in our lessons can be applied to our non-musical pursuits, just like how we take inspiration from our surroundings with us into our flute playing.
-I believe that all performances are just snapshots of our personal musical journey, and lessons are workshops in cultivating meaningful progress and discussion, rather than one-sided lecture.
+My hope for my students is that they learn to find joy in the process of musical discovery and discover ways to apply their musical findings to all aspects of life (and vice versa!).
+I believe that all performances are just snapshots of our personal musical journeys, and lessons are workshops in cultivating and sharing healthy habits.

 A little bit more about me!